 Each product you create exists, in the first place, to satisfy some client’s needs or solve their problems.
 But, even if your app has all the needed functionality to fulfill this task, in case the application has a long and exhausting sign-up process, confusing navigation, or it provides a bad user experience in some other way, your clients will probably leave the app and opt for your competitor’s offer.

-As a design agency, we know from our experience that it is essential to optimize the path a user takes when interacting with your product.
+As a UI/UX design company, we know from our experience that it is essential to optimize the path a user takes when interacting with your product.
 And an effective way to do it is to create a well-thought-out UX flow.

 For example, simplifying the user flow helped us to eliminate the problem with visitors that didn’t convert to users when we were working on Handprinter, a unique startup with a goal to heal the planet.